Waste King vs. InSinkErator Garbage Disposals

 More power usually equals longer warranty

-Additionally, garbage disposal units with more horse power (HP) tend to have longer warranties.
+Additionally, garbage disposal units with more horsepower (HP) tend to have longer warranties.
 For example, InSinkErator’s budget badger line only has a 2-year warranty while their other more expensive product lines provide between 4 and 7 years of warranty.
 Likewise, Waste King has given their 1/3 and 1/2 HP models only 2 years of warranty, but their 1 HP model has a limited lifetime warranty.
 A limited warranty means that only a limited number of problems fall under the warranty.
-For example, damage from incorrect installation are not included in the limited life time warranty from Waste King.
+For example, damage from an incorrect installation is not included in the limited lifetime warranty from Waste King.
 For more information here is a clarification document from Waste King.

 Winner: Waste King

 A few garbage disposals also offer optional accessories which can be very convenient to use.
-While Waste Kings are considered to be a basic and cost saving disposal, they do have the option of the 3-bolt mount that was mentioned earlier and they come with a power cord pre-attached by default, unlike most InSinkErator disposals.
-When you buy an InSinkErator it is recommended to check if a power cord is included in the packaging, otherwise you need to buy it separately.
+While Waste Kings are considered to be basic and cost-saving disposal, they do have the option of the 3-bolt mount that was mentioned earlier and they come with a power cord pre-attached by default, unlike most InSinkErator disposals.
+When you buy an InSinkErator it is recommended to check if a power cord is included in the packaging, otherwise, you need to buy it separately.

 Winner: 3:1 for Waste King

 - Superior permanent magnet motor

 - Smaller and lighter

 - Air Switch & 3-bolt mount option